bdunko/Charon-s-Obol/notes/Obol/Planning.md

 	- [ ] Locked - Prevents the coin from flipping, payoff, or being activated for the rest of the round (bound in chains graphically).
 	- [ ] Ward - Blocks the next power applied to this coin, then deletes the ward.
 - [ ] **Coin Graphical Effects - Feb 16th**
-- [ ] **Increase Coin Limit Feb 23rd**
+- [ ] **Increase Coin Limit & Other Refactors Feb 23rd**
+	- [ ] **Coin Limit Increase**
 		- [ ] Goal - 10 coins.
 			- [ ] Coins need to cap at diobol size.
 			- [ ] Think of different ways to denote coins besides size - or experiment with sizes between obol and diobol.
 				- [ ] Obol - keep
 				- [ ] Diobol - 1 larger on bottom?
 				- [ ] Triobol - replace with current diobol
 				- [ ] Tetrobol - triobol 1 larger on bottom?
 		- [ ] Status row probably caps at ~3.
 Move it closer to new shrunken coin.
 		- [ ] Move price label down as well to make more space.
 		- [ ] Move shop, enemy row, and hands down with extra space.
 		- [ ] Look for anywhere we hardcoded the coin limit at 8 and fix that.
 		- [ ] Possibly remove a few pixels from the cloth playmat.
 		- [ ] Clean up coinrow code some too, it's terrible right now (the coin positioning that is, the math is not very well done - let's redo the calcs)
+	- [ ] **Additional Refactors**
+		- [ ] Separate out Global.gd into multiple files.
+			- [ ] VoyageInfo, Util, CoinInfo, PatronInfo, SaveLoad, EventBus
+		- [ ] Cleanup game.gd so that functions are ordered better; try to reduce size.
+		- [ ] Cleanup coin.gd in the same way.
+		- [ ] **Coin Power Refactor**
+			- [ ] Each power should specify a TargetType enum.
+"OwnCoins" "Auto" "EnemyCoins" "AnyCoin" "PayoffGainSouls" "PayoffLoseLife.
+				- [ ] If "Auto", that's how we know not to prompt for a target and to immediately activate
+				- [ ] The Payoff powers are used to determine if/how this coin resolves during payoff.
+Ie each lose life power would use PayoffLoseLife, but with a different charge count.
+				- [ ] Each Soul payoff coin could use PayoffGainSouls and automatically update its charges as required.
+			- [ ] Powers should have a lambda function they call.
+We may need to change how certain functions such as destroy_coin, downgrade_coin, and safe_flip function to make this feasible. (these should probably not exist in game.gd.
+Rather, they should be part of flip, destroy, and downgrade in coin.
+We may need to add signal emits to let game.gd react - ie coinrow may need to perform cleanup, track active flips, etc. Event bus is probably appropriate.)
 - [ ] **More Content - Mar 16th**
 	- [ ] **New bosses**
 	- [ ] **More Monsters**